The Mission Nuclear First Water The Prototype Team Contact

 Nuclear Technology

-Advanced Reactor Deployment Strategy
+Advanced Reactor Alignment

-State and Regulatory Engagement
+State & Regulatory

-TexasNexus is actively engaging with the Texas Advanced Nuclear Energy Office (TANEO), state economic development bodies, and regional stakeholders to ensure alignment with Texas priorities in advanced nuclear industrial deployment.
+TexasNexus is actively engaging with the Texas Advanced Nuclear Energy Office (TANEO), state economic development bodies, and regional stakeholders to ensure alignment with Texas priorities in advanced nuclear deployment.

 TexasNexus engages with industry stakeholders and potential collaborators in the normal course of business development.
 References to organizations on this page reflect strategic relevance and active engagement.
 They do not imply executed partnerships, binding commitments, or formal agreements unless expressly stated.